codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 These are the key steps in setting up your workflow for building Unity mobile apps:

-1. On the Applications page in Codemagic click the 'Add application' button and follow the on-screen instructions to add your Unity project.
+1. On the Applications page in Codemagic, click the **Add application** button and follow the on-screen instructions to add your Unity project.
 2. Add environment variables for Unity as described [here]({{< ref "#unity-variables" >}}).
 3. Add environment variables for iOS code signing as described [here]({{< ref "#ios-variables" >}}).
 4. Add environment variables for Android code signing as described [here]({{< ref "#android-variables" >}}).